sonar-perl/sonar-perl/README.md

 - Run the `sonar-scanner`
 - Finally open the project report in SonarQube

-### Compatibility
+### Compatibility and known issues

 We support the all SonarQube versions from 5.6 up to 6.7.
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/sonar-perl/sonar-perl/issues).

-Caveat: Code colorization only works with SonarQube versions below 6.4.
+Due to an API discontinuation the code colorization only works with SonarQube versions below 6.4.

+Also, projects with mixed file encodings are currently not supported.

 ## Building the plugin from source